 G. Conflicts of Interest.
 Pursuant to N.C.G.S. § 14-234, UNCSA employees may be subject to criminal liability if the employee receives a direct benefit from making, signing, or administering a university contract.

 V. Revision History

 A. February 17, 2011 – Adopted by Board of Trustees as part of UNCSA Policy Manual

 B. August 28, 2017 - Revised to clarify the role of the Purchasing Office in processing contracts.

 C. December 11, 2017 - Revised to further clarify the contract creation and review process.

 UNIVERSITY OF NORTH CAROLINA SCHOOL OF THE ARTS

 I. Delegated Authority to Sign School Contracts

-A. Vice Chancellor for Business Affairs and Provost.
+A. Vice Chancellor for Finance and Administration and Provost.
 All procurement contracts over $10,000 and below $50,000; faculty contracts, exchange agreements, intellectual property agreements, and appointment letters; rental and license agreements; and all lease agreements.

 B. Chief Advancement Officer.
 All agreements relating to gifts to the State, bequests to the State, grant proposals relating to scholarships or endowed funds, and letters and other documents regarding personnel matters relating to employees in the Chief Advancement Officer’s division;